HrutikGujarkar/Artificial-Neural-Network-ANN-to-predict-customer-churn-/README.md

-﻿# Artificial-Neural-Network-ANN-to-predict-customer-churn-
-Churn Prediction Model....
-developed a churn prediction model using a neural network.
-The goal is to predict whether a customer will churn (exit the bank) based on various features.

-#Data
-The dataset Churn_Modelling.csv contains customer information and a target variable indicating whether they have exited the bank.

-#Data Preprocessing
-The data preprocessing steps include:

-Encoding categorical features (Geography, Gender) using one-hot encoding.
-Splitting the data into training and testing sets.
-Scaling numerical features using StandardScaler.
-Model
-A Sequential Keras model is used for classification:

-Input layer with 11 units and 'relu' activation.
-Two hidden layers with 7 and 6 units respectively, both with 'relu' activation.
-Output layer with 1 unit and 'sigmoid' activation for binary classification.
-Compiled with 'adam' optimizer and 'binary_crossentropy' loss.
-Results
-#The model's performance is evaluated using accuracy and a confusion matrix.
-The training history (accuracy and validation accuracy) is plotted to observe learning progress.

-#Metrics:
-Accuracy Score: Overall correct predictions.
-Confusion Matrix: Detailed breakdown of True Positives, True Negatives, False Positives, and False Negatives.

-The **accuracy score**
-represents the proportion of total correct predictions (both True Positives and True Negatives) out of the total number of cases.
-It's a common metric for evaluating classification models.
-A higher accuracy score indicates a more effective model.

-However, it's important to consider the context of the problem, especially in cases of imbalanced datasets where one class is much more frequent than the other.
-In such scenarios, a high accuracy might be misleading if the model is simply predicting the majority class most of the time.
-For churn prediction, it's often useful to look at other metrics like precision, recall, and F1-score, in addition to accuracy.
+#Customer Churn Prediction using Artificial Neural Network (ANN)

+Project Overview

+This project focuses on building a Customer Churn Prediction model using an Artificial Neural Network (ANN).
+The objective is to predict whether a bank customer is likely to exit (churn) based on their demographic and account-related features.

+Accurate churn prediction helps financial institutions take proactive retention actions, improve customer satisfaction, and reduce revenue loss.

+📁 Dataset

+The dataset used is Churn_Modelling.csv, which contains customer information such as:

+Credit Score
+Geography
+Gender
+Age
+Balance
+Tenure
+Number of Products
+Credit Card status
+Active Membership status
+Estimated Salary
+Target variable: Exited (0 = No churn, 1 = Churn)
+🛠️ Data Preprocessing

+To prepare the data for training the neural network, the following steps were performed:

+Handling categorical variables
+One-Hot Encoding applied to Geography
+Label Encoding applied to Gender
+Feature Scaling
+Standardization using StandardScaler to normalize numerical features Train-Test Split
+Dataset split into training and testing sets for unbiased evaluation Model Architecture (ANN)

+A Sequential Neural Network (Keras/TensorFlow) was designed:

+Input Layer: 11 input features
+Hidden Layer 1: 7 neurons, ReLU activation
+Hidden Layer 2: 6 neurons, ReLU activation
+Output Layer: 1 neuron, Sigmoid activation (binary classification) ⚙️ Model Compilation
+Optimizer: Adam
+Loss Function: Binary Crossentropy
+Metric: Accuracy
+📈 Model Evaluation

+The model is evaluated using:

+Accuracy Score
+Confusion Matrix
+Training & Validation Accuracy curves
+📊 Key Metrics Explained
+🎯 Accuracy

+Accuracy measures the proportion of correctly classified predictions (both churn and non-churn) out of all predictions.

+However, in real-world churn datasets, accuracy alone may not be sufficient due to class imbalance.

+ Why Accuracy is not enough?

+In churn prediction, most customers usually do not churn, so a model can achieve high accuracy by simply predicting “no churn” most of the time.

+Therefore, we also consider:

+Precision: How many predicted churn customers actually churn
+Recall: How many actual churn customers were correctly identified F1 Score: Balance between precision and recall Conclusion

+The ANN model successfully learns patterns in customer behavior to predict churn.
+While accuracy provides a general performance overview, metrics like recall and F1-score are more important for business impact, as correctly identifying potential churners is the main goal.